riscvarchive/riscv-qemu/README.md

 **About:**

-The `riscv-softmmu` target for full system RV64G emulation is currently supported.
+The `riscv64-softmmu` target for full system RV64G emulation is currently supported.
 It supports booting Linux from the `priv-1.9` branch of [riscv-linux] and passes the compatibility tests from [riscv-tests].

+A `riscv32-softmmu` target for full system RV32G emulation is also supported.
+It currently passes all tests from [riscv-tests].

 **RISC-V Port Authors:**